 Eating spoiled beans can also cause more serious health issues that require hospitalization.

-Bush Brothers & Company’s beans sold in defective cans are believed to have entered the markets of Long Beach, Riverside and other cities across California in the past few months.
+Bush Brothers & Company’s beans sold in defective cans are believed to have entered the markets of Long Beach, Riverside, and other cities across California in the past few months.

 If you have eaten Bush Brothers & Company’s bean products in the past few months and experienced any of the above-mentioned food poisoning symptoms, you may want to seek the legal advice of a Long Beach product liability attorney to discuss your options on getting compensation for your injuries and damages.

 Bush Brothers & Company voluntarily issued the recall of some of its baked beans products in July.
-The company said it had noticed the potential defect in the cans that could cause the beans to spoil even though they had a best by date of June 2019.
+The company said it had noticed the potential defect in the cans that could cause the beans to spoil even though they had a best-by date of June 2019.

 If you’ve bought defective baked beans cans from Bush Brothers & Company with the following UPC codes, throw them away even if the beans don’t look spoiled to you:

-Although no illnesses or cases of people getting food poisoning after consuming the baked beans products in question have been reported, it’s imperative that you take all precautions and throw away the recalled cans to not risk your health.
+Although no illnesses or cases of people getting food poisoning after consuming the baked bean products in question have been reported, it’s imperative that you take all precautions and throw away the recalled cans to not risk your health.

 Food contamination results in about 76 million cases of food poisoning in the U.S. every year.
 In approx. 325,000 of such cases, victims of food poisoning are hospitalized, and over 5,000 cases have a fatal outcome.